ucl-respiratory/preinvasive/README.md

 This code downloads large volumes of data from NCBI GEO and the Cancer Genome Atlas (TCGA).
 It is best run on a cluster; downloads may take several hours, and combining methylation data from these samples has high memory requirements.
 Data will be automatically cached as .RData files - contact us to request access to processed RData files.

-*** GEO Downloads will not work until after publication ***

-Microarray data is stored in private GEO repositories which will be made public on publication.
-For reviewer access please contact the authors.

-With reviewer access to relevant GEO datasets, files should be downloaded as follows:
+Files should be downloaded from GEO as follows:

 ```
 https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE94611&format=file&file=GSE94611%5Fnon%5Fnormalized%2Etxt%2Egz downloaded to data/gxn/discovery/gxn.discovery.txt